 It often takes months or even years of planning and patience to get an opportunity to move abroad and experience amazing expat life abroad.
 Nerves will start to creep in as you start sharing the news about your transition with a friend or two on Facebook.
 All the excitement will keep building up as the departure date draws closer.
-These tips also apply to digital nomads.
+These tips to move abroad also apply to digital nomads.

-Here are the seven tips below that should help you in getting well set for a wonderful life abroad:
+Here are the seven tips to move abroad that should help you in getting well set for a wonderful life abroad:

-1. Save Lots of Money of Money Before You Go
+1. Save Lots of Money Before You Go

 Moving abroad would mean you will need sufficient money to meet various expenses including flight tickets, accommodation, food, international shipments, visa application, etc. You will require substantial savings to settle in a foreign destination before you start earning through a job or business.
 So, it is imperative that you have adequate funds in your bank account.